Nebula-Block-Data/docs/Get_Started/Billing_Information.md

 ## How it Works

-At Nebula Block, you pay first by purchasing credits, which are then deducted by your product usage (e.g. hourly usage from your GPU instances).
-To upgrade to **Engineer Tier 2**, you need to [register your first payment card](#adding-a-payment-card) on the platform.
-[Invoices](#invoices) are generated automatically for each credit purchase.

-All information regarding billing is handled in the [Billing](https://nebulablock.com/billing) tab.
+Payments are simple- you can purchase credits, which are then deducted by your product usage billing (e.g hourly usage from your GPU instances).
+[Invoices](#invoices) are generated automatically for each credit purchase, and all other billing information is handled in the [Billing](https://nebulablock.com/billing) tab.

 ## Adding a Payment Card